visnkmr/filedime/README.md

 - [x] search with speed and responsiveness parity with fzf
 - [x] folder size compute with speed and responsiveness parity with baobab(Disk Usage Analyzer).
 - [x] preview html, markdown files.
-- [x] LOC for rs, js, toml, etc more can be implemented as required.
+- [x] LOC for ts, rs, js, java, md ,css, html, toml, etc more can be implemented as required.
 - [x] bookmark files or folders.
 - [x] details screen for list sort by date, size.
 - [x] path autocomplete as you type.